igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Acknowledgments
 ===============

-Many thanks to Mike Bishop and Ian Swett for their feedback on flow control issues.
-Thus draft could not happen without Subodh Iyengar's ideas for receiver-controlled MIN_STREAM_DATA.
+Many thanks to Mike Bishop and Ian Swett for their review and feedback on flow control issues.
+Thus draft would not happen without Subodh Iyengar's ideas for receiver-controlled MIN_STREAM_DATA.
 Kudos to the QUIC working group for a mountain of feedback on this draft and for diligently plowing through hard problems, making thousands of big and small decisions, to make the Internet